Diagnostic Ultrasound Scan

 - Complete MSK examination and detailed MSK ultrasound scan.

-- Discussion of your treatment plan; Treatment plan may include i.e. advanced treatments; cortisone/steroid injections, Ostenil Plus (Hyaluronic Acid), or conservative management like physiotherapy, shockwave therapy, massage, acupuncture.
+- Discussion of your treatment plan; Treatment plan may include advanced treatments such as cortisone/steroid injections, Ostenil Plus (Hyaluronic Acid), or conservative management like physiotherapy, shockwave therapy, massage, acupuncture.

 Ultrasound images are typically used to help diagnose: